 After spending many of my early formative years within a multigenerational household and remaining close with my grandparents throughout adolescence and early adulthood, I set out to understand what makes intergenerational bonds so powerful and how to bolster these unique relationships.
-I primarily focus on these relationships in informal learning environments, including family and community settings.
+I primarily focus on these relationships in informal learning environments, including family and community settings, though I'm also interested in intergenerational interactions within educational contexts.

 Outside of my professional research and teaching, you will most likely find me spending time with family and friends, taking my dog Kip for long walks, reading a good book, reorganizing (and color-coding!) my office, and/or listening to a podcast.